 The United Kingdom ranks among the largest European coffee-consuming markets.
 Within Europe, the United Kingdom is a key market for certified coffees.
 British in-home consumption is still dominated by the sale of instant coffees, but higher-quality coffee pods and ground coffee are gaining popularity.
-The popularity of higher-quality coffees is also driven by the enormous coffee shop market in the country.
+The popularity of higher-quality and specialty coffees is also driven by the enormous coffee shop market in the country.

 Contents of this page